 Research Associate - Qualitative

-I am a qualitative researcher with a longstanding interest in health, wellbeing and social justice.
+I am a qualitative researcher with a longstanding interest in health and social care.

 Following completion of my ESRC funded PhD (social policy), I have undertaken research for Government, the third sector (notably ASH Wales), and the NHS.
 Since 2013, I have been employed in research roles within Cardiff University.